 You can create a diagonal pin with the help of bishop.
-In this case, you will have two or more targets in a diagonal form.
-Make sure that your targets are in the colors of same squares when a bishop is creating the pin.
+In this case, you will have two or more targets in the direction of the diagonal.
+Make sure that your targets are in the colors of same squares when a Bishop is creating the pin.

 You can create the pin with rook by exploiting your targets that are in the same file or rank.
 Rook can be commonly used against the targets that are accessible on the D file of the board.

 When it comes to creating the pin, the most flexible piece that you will find is the Queen.
 You can create a pin with the Queen in any form whether it is a file, rank or diagonal.

 When I started playing chess, I was trying to chunk tactics in a way that I can easily remember and execute them with flawless precision.
 If you are a beginner, I am sure the following checklist will help you.